Cerebrovascular / Skull Base Surgery /

 Vascular Neurologists

-Karen Furie, MD – Chair and Neurologist-in-Chief, RIH
+Karen Furie, MD – Chair, Neurologist-in-Chief

 Shadi Yaghi, MD